 Where is Prince Edward Island on the Map?

-The main island is located in the Gulf of St. Lawrence, 200 kilometres north of Halifax, Nova Scotia, and 600 kilometres east of Québec City.
-The island only has two significant urban areas; the capital city of Charlottetown and its suburbs, and the harbour of the Summer side.
+The main island is located in the Gulf of St. Lawrence, 200 kilometers north of Halifax, Nova Scotia, and 600 kilometers east of Québec City.
+The island only has two significant urban areas; the capital city of Charlottetown and its suburbs, and the harbor of the Summer side.
 The rest of the island is rolling hills, sandy beaches, and woods.

 Climate and Weather in Prince Edward Island